fromnothingco/next-blog-generator/README.md

 Function for getting items from a directory in the pages dir and generating static files.

+## Todo
+- make this an npm module
+- feed build with list of articles

 ```
+//next.config.js
+//import or cp function here

 module.exports = {
   exportPathMap: async function(
     defaultPathMap,